Jameak/OccupancyBench/Seed/seed-sample/README.md

 The sample data files included in this folder was generated using the seed-generator program with the following arguments:
 `java -jar path/to/seed-generator-1.0-SNAPSHOT.jar -f 4 -s 35 --separator=',' --time-start=2020-01-01 --time-end=2020-01-04 --gen-special=true --create-idmap=true`

-The generated metadata-files were included as-is, while the generated data-entry files were reduced in size from 200.000+ lines to a representative sample of less than 500 lines.
+The generated metadata-files were included as-is, while the generated data-entry files were truncated from 200.000+ lines to a representative sample of less than 500 lines.
+Because these entry-files were truncated you will need to regenerate the seed data before using it.

 ## File overview
 ### floors.csv